Towards Unsupervised Domain Adaptation via Domain-Transformer: Introduction

-Extended from mitigating domain distribution discrepancy based on the marginal shift assumption, domain alignment with semantic consistency, as shown in Figure~\ref{fig:UDA_OT}, is studied recently based on the conditional shift assumption \cite{zhang2013}, i.e., $P^s_{X|Y} \neq P^t_{X|Y}$.
-Combes \textit{et al.} \cite{Combes2020domain} provide an interpretable generalization bound, which shows that reducing conditional shift is necessary in UDA.
-There are several works explore the semantic consistency of domains by matching conditional and even joint distributions, \textit{e.g.}, extensions of MMD \cite{long-JAN,yan2017mind}, conditional adversarial adaptation \cite{long2018conditional}, centroid alignment \cite{yang2020heterogeneous}, OT-based joint distribution matching~\cite{jdot2017,Damodaran_2018_ECCV}, and conditional statistic alignment~\cite{Luo_2021_CVPR}.
-It is worth noting that most of these methods rely on the pseudo-labels of the target samples since the target domain is unlabeled.
-False predictions on the pseudo-labels are expected to be iteratively corrected in the training process.
-However, to obtain reliable pseudo-labels, the procedure may be associated with several hyper-parameters and elaborately designed threshold values.
-These phases introduce extra risk and complexity in model training.
-Thus, how to effectively learn semantic consistency is still fundamental and challenging in dealing with UDA problem.
+Extended from the marginal shift assumption, domain alignment with local structure consistency has been studied recently based on the conditional shift assumption~\citep{zhang2013}, i.e., $P^s_{X|Y} \neq P^t_{X|Y}$.
+As illustrated in the upper middle of Fig.~\ref{fig:UDA_OT}, locality consistency attempts to align class-relevant clusters and keep samples within the same class nearby in the latent feature space. \citet{Combes2020domain} have demonstrated the necessity of reducing conditional shift for UDA.
+Several works explore the locality consistency across domains by matching conditional and even joint distributions, e.g., extensions of MMD \citep{long-JAN,zhu2021deep}, conditional adversarial adaptation~\citep{long2018conditional}, centroid alignment \citep{yang2022heterogeneous}, OT-based joint distribution matching~\citep{jdot2017,Damodaran_2018_ECCV}, and conditional statistic alignment~\citep{BuresNet2023}.
+Most of these methods rely on target pseudo-labels since the target domain is unlabeled.
+Though false pseudo-labels are expected to be iteratively corrected in the training process, obtaining reliable pseudo-labels may be associated with several hyper-parameters and manually assigned threshold values.
+These phases introduce extra risk and complexity into the model training.
+Thus, aligning domains with locality consistency is still fundamental and challenging in dealing with UDA.

-The Transformer \cite{vaswani2017attention} has achieved immense success in natural language process due to its key introduction of the attention mechanism, which has a strong ability on modeling long-range dependency and semantic information in sequences.
-The evolution of Transformers has sparked a rising interest in applying them to computer vision.
-Vision Transformer (ViT) \cite{dosovitskiy2021an} is the first proposal to replace backbone of CNNs \cite{He_2016_CVPR} with a pure Transformer model, which has achieved state-of-the-art performance in many image classification tasks.
-A series of variants, \textit{e.g.}, Data-efficient image Transformer (DeiT) \cite{DeiT}, Pyramid Vision Transformer (PVT) \cite{Wang_PVP} and Swin Transformer (Swin) \cite{Liu_swin}, further improve the performance from different perspectives.